Skip to content

 A few months ago, we received a child disability benefit notice from the CRA saying, the DTCC (Disability Tax Credit Certificate) would “expire” in December 2015.
 I hadn’t thought that my son’s disability was viewed as a disability from birth, so the CRA credited me back taxes from when he was born.
 This meant that his disability tax credit period started from birth.
 Given my son has turned ten this year, it is logical that the CRA is now asking for a reassessment.

-The first step towards re-applying for the DTC for my son was to go see our pediatrician and have him fill out the T2201 Disability Tax Credit Certificate.
-Our pediatrician could have turned us down.
-This, however, was not the case.
+The first step towards re-applying for my son’s DTC was to see our pediatrician and have him fill out the T2201 Disability Tax Credit Certificate.
+Our pediatrician could have turned us down, but this was not the case.

 Is the reapplication a “slam dunk”?
-No, not by any means, we need to make sure that we have all supporting documentation done.
-The decision relies on the CRA’s ability to decide whether that documentation is sufficient or not.
-What if the CRA denies the reapplication for my son?
+No, not by any means.
+We need to ensure that we have all supporting documentation done.
+The decision relies on the CRA’s ability to decide whether that documentation is sufficient.
+What if the CRA denies my son’s reapplication?
 A few things happen:

 Final Notes

 Our pediatrician’s advice is that you can never have too much documentation.
 I think I view our pediatrician as a subject matter expert, as he has done many of these.
-You must make sure the information is easy to follow for the CRA folks that will be making the decision.
-The goal is to have a well written clear application.
+You must ensure the information is easy to follow for the CRA folks making the decision.
+The goal is to have a well-written, clear application.

-Some other notes from my wife, that I am not sure I completely comprehend, but here they are:
+Some other notes from my wife, that I am not sure I comprehend entirely, but here they are:

 • There is a list of qualified practitioners on the forms (T2201).
 This information is on the forms.
 Supporting documentation can be from other professionals, but you need a specific professional to sign the forms.

-• Make sure you get your pediatrician or Doctor to fill in the right sections of the forms.
-Try not to have the CRA return the forms with a note saying, “You forgot to fill in the following sections:….”
+• Ensure you get your pediatrician or Doctor to fill in the right sections of the forms.
+Do not have the CRA return the forms with a note saying, “You forgot to fill in the following sections:….”

 The signed forms were sent via registered mail.
 We must now wait to see whether the Disability Tax Credit will continue for us.